Search Results :

 • Click on Upload Plugin and choose the downloaded plugins zip.

-• After installing the plugin, activate them from Plugins page.
+• After installing the plugin, activate the plugin from Plugins page.

 • The miniOrange LDAP/AD Login for Intranet Sites Premium Plugin will appear on the left-hand panel once the plugin has been activated.

-• Click on Login with miniOrange account link as shown in the below screenshot.
+• Click on Login with miniOrange account to configure the plugin.

 • Enter your miniOrange account credentials which you have used at the time of the plugin purchase and then click on the Verify button.

-• Enter the license key in the License Key text field as shown in the below screenshot and then click on the Activate License button.
+• Enter the license key in the License Key text field and then click on the Activate License button.

 • Once the license is activated successfully.
 You can now proceed with the plugin configuration.